 I am now freelance, and able to offer advice and assistance around:

 - Help with Wikipedia and open-licensed or community-generated content: especially in the Galleries, Libraries, Archives, and Museums sector.
-I have been honoured to be the Wikipedian (or Wikimedian) in Residence at a number of museums, galleries and other organisations (The New Art Gallery Walsall (see Museums Association case study); Staffordshire Archives and Heritage (case study), Lancashire County Council museums, Wildscreen, the Royal Society of Chemistry (RSC News write up) and ORCID [the latter being current]).
+I have been honoured to be the Wikipedian (or Wikimedian) in Residence at a number of museums, galleries and other organisations (The New Art Gallery Walsall (see Museums Association case study); Staffordshire Archives and Heritage (case study), Lancashire County Council museums, Wildscreen, the Royal Society of Chemistry (RSC News write up), ORCID and TED [the latter pair being current]).
 In addition to these, I’ve provided training and consultancy on Wikipedia-related topics, and run similar projects, for many other organisations, including the BBC, Royal Birmingham Society of Artists, Birmingham Rep, Birmingham University, Black County Living Museum, British Library, The Hamburg Museum (Germany), Institution of Civil Engineers, Manchester Libraries, Northampton Museum, Shropshire Libraries & Museums, West Midlands Police, and many more.
 I also speak on various Wikipedia-related topics at conferences and seminars – and have done so in five continents, for organisations including the National Libraries of Australia and of Qatar, and the National Art Gallery of the USA.

 - Event facilitation: I’ve managed and/ or compèred a number of conferences, unconferences (including Hyper Local WM, ShropCamp, LibraryCamp, GalleryCamp, State of the Map 2013, BlueLightCamp, etc.), and even an awards ceremony, and assisted or led sessions at many more.
 I’m also one of the team who run the more intimate BrewCamp

 - Social media and community-building: not so much “how to use Twitter” (or whatever) as “how to use Twitter well; to meet organisational objectives”.